zrthxn/CryptoGAN/README.md

 ## Status
 The project is being developed with a focus on finding a more effective strategy and use-case.
 The most viable field of application seems to currently be in natual language.

+## Contributors
+- Alisamar Husain

+### Disclaimer
+This work may not be used as an academic reference due to the lack of a peer review before publication.
+There may be errors, miscalculations or otherwise inadvertent mistakes which may be misleading or harmful.